Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Setup of the Analysis

 \section{Setup of the Analysis}

 We fix an arbitrary instance $I$.
 Let \OPT and \LQD be the optimal offline algorithm and the Longest Queue Drop algorithm, respectively.
 In a slight abuse of notation, we also denote the profit that the optimal offline algorithm gains on input instance $I$ as \OPT and the profit that the Longest Queue Drop algorithm gains as \LQD.
 Our goal is to give an upper bound on \OPT/\LQD.
+More precisely, we will show $\OPT\le c\cdot \LQD + O(M)$ for $c\approx 1.6918$.
+As usual for such problems, a competitive analysis with a bounded additive error (more precisely, sublinear in the profit of \OPT) yields an upper bound on the strict competitive ratio, without any additive term.
+This follows since any instance $I$ may be repeated arbitrarily many times (starting the next copy of $I$ once buffers of both \OPT and \LQD are empty and no further packet from the previous copy will arrive).
+Thus the additive error can be made negligible by taking sufficiently many copies of the instance.

 For a time step $t$ and a queue $q$, we say that \OPT transmits an \OPT-extra packet from $q$ if \OPT transmits a packet from $q$ in step $t$ but \LQD does not.
-Equivalently, queue $q$ is non-empty in \OPT's buffer, but empty in \LQD's buffer at $t$.
+Equivalently, queue $q$ is non-empty in \OPT's buffer but empty in \LQD's buffer at $t$.
 Similarly, we say that \LQD transmits an \LQD-extra packet from a queue $q$ in step $t$ if \LQD transmits a packet from $q$ at $t$ but \OPT does not.